Research output per year

-Joseph joined Aston as a Lecturer (Assistant Professor) in Modern History in June 2018.
+Joseph joined Aston as a Lecturer (Assistant Professor) in Modern History at the beginning of the 2018/19 academic year.
 Before this, he was a postdoctoral associate at the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition and a Lecturer in History at Yale University.
-He also served as a Perkins Postdoctoral Fellow at Princeton University, affiliated with the Princeton Humanities Center and the Center for Digital Humanities.
+He also served as a Perkins Postdoctoral Fellow at Princeton University, affiliated with the Princeton Humanities Council and the Center for Digital Humanities.
 Prior to his arrival in the UK, he designed and taught courses on digital and transnational history at a number of universities in the United States.

 Joseph’s main fields of interest are slavery and abolition, with a special focus on America, West Africa, and the wider world during the nineteenth century.
-Other areas of interest include political and social movements, missionaries and religion, capitalism and globalization, and the United States in the world.
+Other areas of interest include political and social movements, missionaries and religion, capitalism and globalisation, and transnational histories of the United States.
 He is also interested in digital scholarship and has developed several public projects, most recently Princeton & Slavery.
 More information can be found on his blog.